michael-5196/Global-Data-Science-Salaries-Project/README.md

 ![Epochs](https://github.com/michael-5196/Data_Science_Salaries_Project/assets/131683141/5b181202-fcb1-4c01-af6b-d371374eae37)
 Epochs slowed down as we approached 200 but from the screenshot we can still see that it is learning and we have not overfit anything.

+# Summary
+LSTM Prediction for Data Analyst Salary: The LSTM model has predicted a salary of $85,115 for a Data Analyst for the upcoming period (presumably for 2024).
+This prediction is based on the past data trends and is reflective of the pattern observed in previous years.

+### Average Salaries by Title (Descending Order):
+By having the average salaries sorted in descending order, you can quickly identify which job titles are the most lucrative in the field of data science.
+The order will help stakeholders understand the hierarchy of roles in terms of remuneration.

+### Heatmap with Salary Numbers Displayed:

+A heatmap provides a visual representation of data where individual values are represented as colors.
+If the heatmap is based on job titles against years (or any other variable), then:
+-Darker or warmer colors would signify higher salaries, and vice-versa.

+-It gives a visual insight into how different job titles have changed in terms of remuneration over time or across different variables.

+-By displaying the actual salary numbers on the heatmap, you're adding a layer of clarity.
+Stakeholders won't just rely on the color gradient but will have exact figures for precision.

+### Insights:
+-Role Value Proposition: The descending list of salaries by title indicates the market value of each role.
+It's an excellent reference for those aiming to transition roles or negotiate salaries.
+Companies can also use this to position their salary offerings competitively.

+-Future of Data Analyst Role: The predicted salary for Data Analysts suggests a steady or increasing trend.
+This forecasted value might be compared with previous years to ascertain the growth rate and project future trends.
+If the LSTM-predicted value shows a considerable increase, it might be indicative of a growing demand for data analysts.

+-Comparative Analysis: With the LSTM prediction and average salaries at hand, one can see how the predicted salary aligns with the current industry averages.
+If the predicted salary is higher than the current average, it might suggest positive growth in the Data Analyst role.